Partials

 When saving a new partial file, keep the following filename requirements and recommendations in mind:

-• Uppercase letters aren’t recommended in filenames.
+Uppercase letters and spaces aren’t recommended in partial filenames.
 Some file systems aren’t case sensitive.
-Therefore, file conflicts could occur depending on the file system a writer is using.
+Therefore, file conflicts could occur when using git depending on the file system a writer is using.

 Antora doesn’t publish partial files as individual site pages.
 A partial must be referenced by an include directive from a page, or resource that’s eventually included in a page, for the partial’s content to be published.